Helixmw/Telegram-AI-Chat-Bot/README.md

 # TTelegram API Chat Bot

-This is a Telegram Bot created by utilizing thr Telegram Bot Library in order to communicate with bot users.
-The Bot is integrated with an Implementation of the OpenAI .NET API to generate s custom made AI Chat Assistant that serves users.
+This is a Telegram bot created utilizing Telegram Bot Library in order to communicate with bot users.
+The bot is integrated with an OpenAI .NET API implementation to create a custom AI Chat Assistant that serves its users.